 Cultural products as harbingers of posthuman oppression or liberation.

-As previously noted, critical posthumanism does not take an a priori stance in favor of either technoeuphoric transhumanism or technoparanoid bioconservatism; it instead tries to honestly understand and critique both positions.67 Nevertheless, in practice critical posthumanism injects itself into such biopolitical discourses in a way meant to expose perceived biases and shift the processes of posthumanization in a direction of greater justice and equity.
+As previously noted, critical posthumanism does not take an a priori stance in favor of either technoeuphoric transhumanism or technoparanoid bioconservatism; it instead tries to honestly understand and critique both positions.
+Nevertheless, in practice critical posthumanism injects itself into such biopolitical discourses in a way meant to expose perceived biases and shift the processes of posthumanization in a direction of greater justice and equity.
 Miah argues that despite its supposed neutrality regarding the value of posthumanization, cultural posthumanism, too, often reflects an implicit concern that revolutionary new technologies will be appropriated by the powerful in a way that thwarts the realization of social justice for the less privileged.
-Cultural posthumanism documents the ways in which cultural products explore the power of the posthumanization process to either liberate or oppress human beings.68 Miah suggests that this investigation of the meaning of justice and ethics in a posthumanized world represents a common interest of both cultural and philosophical posthumanism.69
+Cultural posthumanism documents the ways in which cultural products explore the power of the posthumanization process to either liberate or oppress human beings.
+Miah suggests that this investigation of the meaning of justice and

-66 Regarding the broad range of cultural artifacts that may reflect posthumanist themes, see Herbrechter (2013), p.
+&lt;sup>66 Regarding the broad range of cultural artifacts that may reflect posthumanist themes, see Herbrechter (2013), p.
 143.